su-squares/tenthousandsu.com/_posts/2018-09-18-operator-bug.md

 ## Will you fix it?

 Yes, we are working now to document and resolve the problem.
 The new version will publish within one week and will be live on the https://tenthousandsu.com/ homepage.
-A second announcement will be made on [@SuSquares](https://twitter.com/SuSquares) on Twitter and also on this site.
+A second announcement will be made on [@SuSquares](https://x.com/SuSquares) on X and also on this site.

 ## What happens to my squares?